openfaas/docs/docs/openfaas-pro/dashboard.md

 1. Configure an OIDC provider.

     If you have already configured your OIDC provider and registered it with OpenFaaS this step can be skipped.
-If you did not configure any providers or want to register a separate provider for the dashboard continue.
+If you did not configure any providers see: [Single Sign-On (SSO) for the OpenFaaS CLI and dashboard](/openfaas-pro/sso/overview/)

-    You must configure your provider and create a new client app for OpenFaaS.
-For precise information see the documentation of your OIDC provider.

-    The dashboard has support for the following authentication flows:

-      - Authorization Code Flow
-      - Authorization Code Flow with Proof Key fo Code Exchange (PKCE)

-    Once your provider is configured it needs to be registered as a JWT Issuer with OpenFaaS.
-See: [register a provider](/openfaas-pro/iam/oidc-configuration/overview/)

 2. Generate AES encryption key